 To be part of our organization, every employee should understand and share in the YNHHS Vision, support our Mission, and live our Values.
 These values-integrity, patient-centered, respect, accountability, and compassion - must guide what we do, as individuals and professionals, every day.
 EEO/AA/Disability/Veteran

 The Clinical Social Worker I is a licensed experienced professional who is the clinical expert in the assessment and treatment of pediatric, adolescent, adult, geriatric, and dual diagnosed patients/families in a variety of inpatient and outpatient settings in the Yale New Haven Hospital network.
 As the clinical expert the scope of practice includes but is not limited to diagnostic assessment, counseling, psychotherapy, brief treatment, behavior modification, mental health consultation, teaching/mentoring, projects/task force, inservice/lecture, article/paper, significant clinical practice enhancement, participation in research, and mentor/supervise students.
 Theh clinical social worker will report to the Manager of Social Work and work collaborateively with members of the health care teams throughout the organization.
-Position coverage for psychiatric emergency and inpatient services.
-Coverage is needed weekdays during the day.

-1. Licensed Social Work Clinical Practice 1.1 Develop a comprehensive biopsychosocial assessment responsive to the Neonatal, Pediatric, Adolescent, Adult, Geriatric, and Dual Diagnosed patients/families/staff needs and concerns.
+Responsibilities: 1.
+Licensed Social Work Clinical Practice 1.1 Develop a comprehensive biopsychosocial assessment responsive to the Neonatal, Pediatric, Adolescent, Adult, Geriatric, and Dual Diagnosed patients/families/staff needs and concerns.
 1.2 All patient care responsibilities will be performed consistent with age-specific criteria.
 1.3 Expert diagnostic biopsychosocial assessment for disability and impairment for the Neonatal, Pediatric, Adolescent, Adult, Geriatric, and Dual Diagnosed patient.
 1.4 Develop a treatment intervention plan in collaboration with the multi disciplinary team responsive to the Neonatal, Pediatric, Adolescent, Adult, Geriatric, and Dual Diagnosed patient/family concerns, problems and clinical impressions.
 1.5 Initiates and maintains contact with managed care representatives as needed to obtain pre-certification and insure reimbursement for services as appropriate.
 1.6 Develop an effective working relationship with patient/family to engage, collaborate, advocate and problem solve in order to enhance their functioning.
 1.7 Utilize as a treatment modality, individual, couples, family and/or group psychotherapy and/or crisis intervention.
 1.8 Provide information, consultationa nd professional support to interdisciplinary team members and colleagues within the Hospital and with community providers.
 1.9 Provide education of staff related to an individual and/or family''s psychosocial needs.
 1.10 Demonstrates initiative and leadership in developing services which respond to patient care demands.
 1.11 Identify practice based on continuous quality improvement.
 1.12 Maintain an up-to-date, accurate and appropriate record of social work activities in patients'' medical chart, which does not violate confidentiality.
 1.13 May provide expert teaching, mentoring and participate in in-service/lectures.
 1.14 May participate in projects/task force resulting in significant practice enhancement.
 1.15 May author article/paper or participate in research project.
 2. Professional Development 2.1 Maintain and enhance knowledge of the Neonatal, Pediatric, Adolescent, Adult, and Geriatric populations through educational opportunities and meet expectations set forth by Hospital and departmental standards.
 2.2 Pursue additional opportunities for obtaining continuing education as set by department policy.
 2.3 Involved in strengthening the community through participation in local, regional, state or national activities.
 2.4 Meet department/hospital expectations of growth goals set forth by the performance appraisal document.
 3. Accountability 3.1 Accountable for following hospital policy and procedures, NASW Code of ethics, and any other Hospital, governmental and/or regulatory policies, rules or regulations.

 Master''s Degree from an accredited school of social work.